lse-my459/lse-my459.github.io/index.md

 ### Provisional Schedule of Topics

 **The following course schedule is provisional and subject to revisions before the beginning of the Winter Term.
-Although there will not be major changes in the following course content, some of the topics and readings may be modified or reorganised.**
+Although we do not anticipate major changes in the following course content, some of the topics and readings may be modified or reorganised.**

 *Important note: links to lecture slides and other course materials will be updated/added in advance of each week's teaching.*